Classical simulation and quantum resource theory of non-Gaussian optics: Introduction

-Additionally to the classical simulators, we thoroughly investigate the Gaussian extent.
-The Gaussian extent is connected to the generalized robustness of non-Gaussianty~\cite{Regula2021operational,Lami2021framework}.
-We furthermore derive a useful requirement for the optimal witness of the generalized robustness.
-Using this connection we compute decompositions of states of interest for bosonic error correction, as well as as bounds for CV protocols such as Gaussian boson sampling and cat state breeding.
+In the second part, we formally introduce the two measures, the Gaussian rank and the Gaussian extent.
+These measures quantify the smallest cost to run the two algorithms.
+This fact gives the Gaussian rank and the Gaussian extent an immediate operational interpretation.
+Additionally, we thoroughly investigate the properties of the measures.
+The Gaussian extent is connected to the generalized robustness of non-Gaussianity~\cite {Regula2021operational,Lami2021framework}.
+This allows us to derive a useful condition for the optimal witness of the generalized robustness.
+At last, we compute optimal decompositions of states of interest for bosonic error correction, as well as derive bounds for CV protocols such as Gaussian boson sampling and cat state breeding.
 Our work connects the practical usefulness of an efficient classical simulator with the fundamental investigation of resources required for CV quantum computing.

 The rest of this paper is organized as follows.
-In Sec.~\ref{sec:background}, we introduce the two measures of non-Gaussianity based on the decomposition of a non-Gaussian state into Gaussian states.
+In Sec.~\ref{sec:background}, we provide an introduction to Gaussian quantum optics.
 In Sec.~\ref{sec:phase}, we develop a phase-sensitive simulator for Gaussian states and operations based on the covariant matrix formalism.
-In Sec.~\ref{sec:simulatingalg}, we show a classical simulation algorithm for non-Gaussian optics.
-In Sec.~\ref{sec:fastnorm}, we provide an algorithm for fast norm estimation.
-In Sec.~\ref{sec:robustness}, we analyze the Gaussian extent and its characterization thereof given the generalized robustness.
-Examples and applications of this measure are given in Sec.~\ref{sec:applications}, such as optimal decompositions and a resource theoretic analysis using the Gaussian extent of Gaussian boson sampling and cat state breeding.
+This allows us to compute the overlap between pure Gaussian states, including the phase information, which is not available using the standard formalism based on the covariance matrix.
+In Sec.~\ref{sec:simulatingalg}, we provide two classical simulation algorithms for non-Gaussian optics.
+The first algorithm performs exact simulation by using the decomposition of non-Gaussian states into a superposition of Gaussian states.
+This allows the usage of continuous decompositions as well.
+The second algorithm improves the runtime scaling by using a low-rank approximation of non-Gaussian states by sparsifying their decomposition in Gaussian states.
+These low-rank approximations are generally not normalized, so we introduce a fast norm estimation algorithm.
+In Sec.~\ref{sec:measures} we introduce two measures in the resource theory of non-Gaussianity --- the Gaussian rank and the Gaussian extent --- and prove their properties.
+The simulation cost of the two simulation algorithms we introduced scales with the resource measured by the two new measures.
+We characterize the Gaussian extent by a robustness measure and find a condition that needs to be obeyed by the optimal decomposition in Gaussian states.
+Examples and applications of this measure are given in Sec.~\ref{sec:applications}, such as optimal decompositions and a resource-theoretic analysis using the Gaussian extent of Gaussian boson sampling and cat state breeding.
 Finally, our conclusions are given in Sec.~\ref{sec:conclusion}.